LabKey/glass-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Move `BarChartViewer` and relatives to `ui-premium` package
 - Update `ResponsiveMenuButton` to have `children` property instead of `items`
+- Add constants and properties to allow use of a single `SampleGridButtons` component in `ui-premium`

 ### version 5.22.6
 *Released*: 11 November 2024